 If a person has become familiar with the normal appearance of the mucous membranes inside a horse’s mouth, they may notice a change in color in more severely affected horses, accompanied with a slowing of what is referred to as the capillary refill time (CRT).
 This gives a general assessment of how well the heart and circulatory system is functioning, and whether endotoxemia may be developing.
 If a veterinarian were present, they would always complete a rectal palpation to try and determine if a major obstruction (impaction) or displacement is present.
 Again it is important, if surgery is a consideration at all, to make arrangements to get to a surgical facility before the overall systemic status of the patient deteriorates to the point where success becomes less likely.

-What Can an Owner do?
+What Can a Horse Owner Do?

 Owners should know about proper nutrition and feeding practices so they can minimize the incidence of certain types of colic episodes.
 These would include impaction type obstructions from poor quality forage feeds or hay, or those resulting when many horses compete for the same supply of hay and the least dominant horses end up eating the hay that is left over.
 As many horses do not have access to pasture and grazing, feeding good quality hay and having consistent feeding routines can help avoid many intestinal upsets causing colic.